 - adults ages 65 years and older

-- people with diabetes, kidney or liver disorders, and chronic lung disease
+- people with chronic conditions, such as diabetes, kidney or liver disorders, and chronic lung disease

-- people with weakened immune systems due to HIV or cancer
+- people with weakened immune systems due to conditions such as HIV or cancer

-- people who are obese with a body mass index of 40 or more
+- people who are obese with a body mass index (BMI) of 40 or more

-If you're over the age of 2, you can use over-the-counter medications to ease your symptoms at the start, but it’s more important to see a doctor immediately.
+If you're over the age of 2, you can use over-the-counter (OTC) medications to ease your symptoms at the start.
+However, it’s more important to see a doctor immediately.
 Parents of children under 2 should consult a pediatrician before giving them OTC medications.

 Antiviral drugs can only be prescribed by a doctor or healthcare provider.
 Taking antiviral medications within two days of getting sick has been shown to lessen symptoms and shorten the length of the illness by one day.